 Children who express their views or engage in public protests on environmental degradation, climate change and climate-related projects may face threats, intimidation, harassment or other serious reprisals.
-States are required to protect the rights of environmental child rights defenders, including through the provision of a safe and empowering context for initiatives organized by children to defend human rights.
+States are required to protect the rights of environmental child rights defenders, including through the provision of a safe and empowering context and civic space for initiatives organized by children to defend human rights.
 States should undertake all appropriate measures to ensure that laws relating to defamation and libel are not abused by third parties to repress those children’s rights, including through adoption and implementation of laws to protect child rights defenders in accordance with international human rights standards, raise awareness against stigmatization of activities and provide effective remedies for violations of their rights to freedom of expression, peaceful assembly and association.

-States should foster, recognize and support the positive contribution of children towards environmental sustainability and climate justice as an important means of civil and political engagement through which children can negotiate and advocate for the realization of their rights related to the environment, and hold States accountableon .
+States should foster, recognize and support the rights-based contribution of children towards environmental sustainability and climate justice as an important means of civil and political engagement through which children can influence, negotiate and advocate for the realization of their rights related to the environment, and hold States accountable for the fulfilment of children’s rights.

 K. Access to justice and remedies (art.
 4)

 Effective remedies should be available to redress violations.
-This requires States to provide pathways for children to access justice.
+This requires States to provide child-friendly, gender-sensitive and disability inclusive pathways for children to access justice.
 Although children have been at the vanguard of several environmental and climate change cases, their status creates difficulties for them to pursue remedies.
 An initial barrier is legal standing, and restrictive requirements that individual children must be directly affected by or have a sufficient interest in the environmental harm.
 As a result, children often have limited means of asserting their rights in the environmental context.

 Cases involving environmental harm are complex due to transboundary effects, causation and cumulative impacts.
 This necessitates effective legal representation of children.
 Furthermore, litigation is often a lengthy process, and supranational bodies generally require the exhaustion of domestic remedies prior to filing a complaint.

-States should ensure children’s access to timely, appropriate and effective judicial and non-judicial mechanisms, including national human rights institutions, for violations of their rights relating to environmental harm.
-Child-sensitive andprocedures should be available for claims of imminent or foreseeable harms, as well as past or current violations of children’s rights.
+States should ensure children’s access to timely, appropriate and effective judicial and non-judicial mechanisms, including national human rights institutions and ombudsmen for children, for violations of their rights relating to environmental harm.
+Child- -friendly, gender-sensitive, and disability-inclusive procedures should be available for claims of imminent or foreseeable harms, as well as past or current violations of children’s rights.
 States should ensure that these are readily available to all children under their jurisdiction without discrimination, including for child victims of transboundary harm resulting from States’ acts or omissions within their territories.

 Complaint mechanisms should be free of charge, safe, confidential, prompt, child-friendly and accessible.
-States should consider providing for collective complaints, such as class actions and public interest litigation and extending limitation periods for violations of children’s rights due to environmental harm.
+States should ensure providing for collective complaints, such as class actions and public interest litigation and extending limitation periods for violations of children’s rights due to environmental harm.

 Children should have access to free legal and other appropriate assistance, including legal aid and effective legal representation, and be provided the opportunity to be heard directly in any judicial or administrative proceedings affecting them.
-States should consider additional measures to lower the costs for children seeking remedies, for example through protection from adverse cost orders to limit the financial risk to children bringing cases in the public interest concerning climate harm.
+States should take proactive additional measures to lower the costs for children seeking remedies, for example through protection from adverse cost orders to limit the financial risk to children bringing cases in the public interest concerning climate harm.

-States should explore options to reduce the onerous burden of proof on child plaintiffs to establish causation in the face of numerous variables and information deficits, rather than on the State or private actors whose polluting activities and contribution to greenhouse gas emissions cause them harm to enhance accountability and promote children’s access to effective remedy.
+States should take proactive measures to reduce the onerous burden of proof on child plaintiffs to establish causation in the face of numerous variables and information deficits, rather than on the State or private actors whose polluting activities and contribution to greenhouse gas emissions cause them harm to enhance accountability and promote children’s access to effective remedy.